*Post contains affiliate links for which I earn from qualifying purchases

-So if your kid links nature with ‘boooooorrring’ try lending them your camera phone or invest in a kids’ digital camera and embark on a nature photo shoot.
+So if your kid links nature with ‘boring’ try lending them your camera phone or invest in a kids’ digital or Polaroid camera and embark on a nature photo shoot.

 National Geographic also offer a list of recommended apps and games for some nature inspired learning at home.